Dehydrated Meat: A Culinary Marvel

 We have the absolute best dehydrator for beef jerky, with excellent drying power that allows us to make batch after batch (in between our other dried foods like apple chips, pear chips and more).
 And it is all due to the location of the fan element and having stainless steel trays.

-Now that we've established the significance of the dehydration process, let's explore the best practices to store dehydrated meat suck as ground beef jerky to ensure its longevity and quality.
+Now that we've established the importance of the dehydration process before storing homemade beef jerky, let's explore the best practices to store dehydrated meat, such as ground beef jerky, to ensure its longevity and quality.

 The cornerstone of preserving dehydrated meat is sealing it in an airtight container.
 These containers create a barrier against external elements, such as air and humidity, which can compromise the meat's texture and flavor.

-To store meat, look for containers made of materials like glass, this is our recommendation.
+To store meat, look for containers where the air can be either removed or sealed in with your jerky.
 You can of course use plastic with tight-sealing lids to maintain optimal freshness, but when it comes to storing food, glass is always best.

 See glass airtight containers here